DigixGlobal/etc-redemption/README.md

 * Redeemable
   * Admins can fund (ETC) value to the contract
   * Admins can set the rate of ETC redeemed for each token
-  * Users with a balance can call 'redeem' (or proxy via default function) burn balance in return for ETC
+  * Users with a balance can call 'redeem' (or proxy via default function) to burn balance in return for ETC
   * The redeem function can be passed a different address (uses `msg.sender` if using the default function)

 A test suite with 100% method coverage has been added to this repository under `./test`, they can be run with `truffle test`.